pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 # Star-Tree Index

-Unlike other index techniques which work on single column, Star-Tree index is built on multiple columns, and utilize the pre-aggregated results to significantly reduce the number of values to be processed, thus improve the query performance.&#x20;
+Unlike other index techniques which work on single column, the Star-Tree index is built on multiple columns, and utilizes pre-aggregated results to significantly reduce the number of values to be processed, thus improving query performance.

-One of the biggest challenges in realtime OLAP systems is achieving and maintaining tight SLA’s on latency and throughput on large data sets.
-Existing techniques such as sorted index or inverted index help improve query latencies, but speed-ups are still limited by number of documents necessary to process for computing the results.
+One of the biggest challenges in realtime OLAP systems is achieving and maintaining tight SLAs on latency and throughput on large data sets.
+Existing techniques such as [sorted index](forward-index.md) or [inverted index](inverted-index.md) help improve query latencies, but speed-ups are still limited by theh number of documents that need to be processed to compute results.
 On the other hand, pre-aggregating the results ensures a constant upper bound on query latencies, but can lead to storage space explosion.

 Here we introduce **star-tree** index to utilize the pre-aggregated documents in a smart way to achieve low query latencies but also use the storage space efficiently for aggregation/group-by queries.

 {% embed url="https://www.youtube.com/watch?v=bwO0HSXguFA" %}

 ### Existing solutions